lbormann/darts-pixelit/README.md

 Create a shortcut of the executable; right click on the shortcut -> select properties -> add arguments in the target input at the end of the text field.

-Example: C:\Downloads\autodarts-pixelit.exe -PEPS "your-first-pixelit-ip" "your-second-pixelit-ip"
+Example: C:\Downloads\autodarts-pixelit.exe -PEPS "your-first-pixelit-ip" "your-second-pixelit-ip" -TP "absolute-path-to-your-template-files"

 Save changes.
 Click on the shortcut to start the application.